space-wizards/docs/src/en/proposals/krunklehorn-informant.md

 	- [x] ThievingComponent: split fields into ...Insert and ...Remove
 	- [x] ThievingSystem: branch OnBeforeStrip
   - [ ] Allow insertion directly into worn containers, somehow...
+- [ ] Changes to trash wrappers:
+  - [ ] Refactor all trash related items under one BaseTrash
-- [ ] New antagonist boilerplate: FROZEN
+  - [ ] Use BaseTrash to define new item: PackageTrash
-    - Should check for ratio
-    - Should prevent multi-antag
-    - Should fail during nukeops (and maybe pirates)
-    - Should handle examine text for suspicious packages (see bikeshedding)
+- [x] New component & system: CheckDna
+  - [x] Component contains a DNA string
+  - [x] System defines private bool DnaMatch(entity, user)
+    - Succeeds on matching dna or HasComp<EmaggedComponent>
-  - System subscribes to MapInitEvent for RewardInformantOnUse components
+  - [x] System subscribes to <CheckDnaComponent, UseInHandEvent>
-    - Adds a new Entity<InformantConditionComponent> (see below)
-  - System implements a helper function for whatever rules are required for an item to be considered "in a mob's inventory"
-    - Should include equipment slots and hands
-    - Transform hierarchy maybe?
-    - Future edge cases
+    - Before SpawnItemsOnUseSystem
+    - ev.Handled = !DnaMatch()
+- [x] New event: InformantPackageDeliveredEvent
+  - Event contains an Entity<InformantPackageComponent>
-- [ ] New condition component & system: InformantCondition
+- [x] New component & system: InformantPackage
-  - [x] Component defines and stores a new enum: PackageState
+  - [x] Component defines and stores a new enum: InformantPackageState
-    - Undelivered: failure
+    - Unresolved: failure
-    - Emagged: failure
+    - Compromised: failure
     - Delivered: greentext
-  - [x] System contains a list of Entity<InformantConditionComponent>
-    - Softcap to the ratio
-    - Admin spawns should force
-  - [x] System subscribes to <RewardInformantOnUse, InformantRewardEvent> (see below)
-    - Looks for matching Entity<InformantConditionComponent>
-    - PackageState.Delivered if match
-  - [x] System subscribes to <GotEmaggedEvent, RewardInformantOnUse>
+  - [x] System subscribes to <InformantPackageComponent, EntGotInsertedIntoContainerMessage>
-    - Checks for a match on the user's DNA, to prevent trolling
-    - PackageState.Emagged if a match was not found, or no DNA present
-  - System implements some method to handle the delivery conditions
-    - Foreach entry in list, call antagonist boilerplate helper function
-    - PackageState.Delivered if success
-  - System implements some method to handle the final, two-fold condition
-    - Same alive, unrestrained code as EscapeShuttleCondition
-    - Make function, do not copy paste (did the refactor cover this?)
-    - Query for <ItemComponent, RewardInformantOnUse>
-    - Checks for ExtraSusPack tag
-    - Calls the same function as the check for individual conditions
-- [x] New component & system: CheckDnaOnUse
-  - Component contains a DNA string
+    - Sets package as Delivered if container owner has matching dna
+    - Raises InformantPackageDeliveredEvent on self
-  - System subscribes to <CheckDnaOnUse, UseInHandEvent>
+  - [x] System subscribes to <InformantPackageComponent, UseInHandEvent>
     - Before SpawnItemsOnUseSystem
-  - System checks for a DnaComponent
-  - System handles the event if a match was not found, or no DNA present
-- [x] New event InformantRewardEvent
-- [ ] New component & system: RewardInformantOnUse
-  - [x] Component contains a nullable Entity<InformantConditionComponent>
-  - [x] System subscribes to <RewardInformantOnUse, MapInitEvent>
-    - Verify HasComp<ItemComponent>
-    - Calls InformantConditionSystem.TryAdd()
-    - Assigns Entity<InformantConditionComponent> on success
-  - [ ] System subscribes to <RewardInformantOnUse, UseInHandEvent>
-    - [x] Before SpawnItemsOnUseSystem
-    - [x] After CheckDnaOnUseSystem
+    - After CheckDnaSystem
-    - [ ] Gets a list of syndie shop item prototypes or whatever (TODO)
-    - [ ] Checks user job, adds job specific prototypes
-    - [ ] Spawns random item from list
-    - [ ] Deletes and replaces self
+    - Sets package as Compromised if event wasn't handled
-    - [x] Raises InformantRewardEvent on self
+- [x] New item: BasePackage
+  - sprite: basic looking
+  - item: small, 1x2
+  - SpawnItemsOnUse: PackageTrash
-- [ ] New item: BaseSuspiciousPackage
+- [x] New item: PackageSuspicious
-  - name: Suspicious Package
-  - description: some-loc-string? varies?
-(TODO)
-  - abstract: true
+  - parent: BasePackage
   - sprite: valid looking
-  - item: small, 1x2
-  - CheckDnaOnUse
+  - tags: SusPack
-  - SpawnItemsOnUse
+  - CheckDna
-- [ ] New item: SuspiciousPackage
-  - RewardInformantOnUse
+  - SpawnItemsOnUse: PackageTrashSuspicious
-  - tag: SusPack (New)
+  - InformantPackage
-- [ ] New item: SuspiciousPackageNoRecipient
+- [x] New item: PackageSuspiciousExtra
-  - prefix: Extra
+  - parent: PackageSuspicious
-  - tag: ExtraSusPack (New)
+  - tags: ExtraSusPack
+  - SpawnItemsOnUse: PackageTrashSuspiciousExtra
+#### (OLD, needs antag rework)
 - [ ] New abstract prototype: BaseCluePrototype
   - Defines a bool for weak vs. strong, required
 - [ ] New clue prototypes: XCluePrototype
   - Inherit from BaseCluePrototype
   - Name varies
   - One for each of the weak and strong clues
-- [ ] New component and system: InformantCluesSystem
+- [ ] New component and system: InformantCluesSystem __(OLD, needs antag rework)__
   - Component contains ProtoId<BaseCluePrototype> list for weak and strong clue prototypes
-  - System contains entity query for all InformantRoleComponent owners (OLD, needs antag rework)
+  - System contains entity query for all InformantRoleComponent owners
   - System contains a list of BaseCluePrototype
   - System handles all XCluePrototype data (OLD, also vague as hell, needs antag rework)
   - System responds to InformantRewardEvent by adding clues to InformantCluesComponent